 Many Canadian residents are struggling with the cost of their electricity bills.
-While there are opportunities to lower your rates–such as by taking advantage of the energy rates comparison form on our homepage–there are other ways to cut your electricity costs.
+While there are opportunities to lower your rates–such as by taking advantage of the energy rates comparison form on our homepage–there are other ways to cut your electricity costs, including easy energy-saving tips.
 Take the time to look at your usage habits and look for opportunities to cut your energy consumption.
 Below are just a few suggestions on how you can fight back against your pricey energy electricity rates, and save in the long run.
+Learn how to save energy:

 Don’t let your high electricity rates get you down.
 Here’s how you can save.